-Unlike traditional PD, inquiry and reflection are at the heart of PLCs.
+Unlike traditional PD, inquiry and reflection on data are at the heart of PLCs.
 Participants are constantly asking questions about how a particular strategy impacted students’ learning and what they can do better next time to address any gaps.
 According to Education World, PLC meetings include typically six steps: (1) studying student data, (2) selecting instructional strategies for meeting the standards, (3) planning on how to incorporate the selected instructional strategies into lessons, (4) implementing the planned lessons, (5) analyzing student work, and (6) reflecting on the outcome and adjusting as necessary.
 This structure of continuous inquiry and reflection enables teachers to learn from one another, to experiment with new solutions, and to examine what does and doesn’t work in order to find the best teaching methods for their students.

 How can my school create an effective PLC?

 We’ve heard from educators in the TpT community that it takes careful planning to create an effective PLC that doesn’t feel like “just another meeting.”
 The research and editorial staff at Teachers Pay Teachers drew upon recent industry research and the experiences of the educators in our community to create five guidelines for school leaders and teachers who are looking to implement and support PLCs.